Sujai/hyderabad-iot-event/README.md

 # Hyderabad / IOT Workshop
 Wi-Fi Credentials for 12-04-2025 workshop( SSID : Argo, Password : pHzQ9U4T)
 ## Developing Applications on the Qualcomm Linux Platform
 A single day workshop for developers to build multimedia and AI applications.
-The goal is to create sample AI/ML or Multimedia applications using Qualcomm Linux platform and capture feedback on your experience.
+The goal is to Explore application development using Qualcomm VSCODE IDE,Explore sample apps using QDemo and  run sample AI/ML or Multimedia applications using Qualcomm Linux platform and capture feedback on the experience.

 ## Scope
 ### Overview